1017549629/open-speaker-verification/README.md

 ## Data preparation

-All features adopted in our training frameworks are extracted from [Kaldi](https://github.com/kaldi-asr/kaldi), cepstral mean and variance normalized(CMVN) and no VAD implemented.
+All features adopted in our training frameworks are extracted from [Kaldi](https://github.com/kaldi-asr/kaldi), cepstral mean normalized(CMN) and no VAD implemented.

 Preparation scripts will be released soon.